tomdalling/old-tomdalling.com/resources/blog-posts/2013-03-23_06-diffuse-point-lighting.markdown

     //calculate the vector from this pixels surface to the light source vec3 surfaceToLight = light.position - fragPosition;

-    //calculate the cosine of the angle of incidence (brightness) float brightness = dot(normal, surfaceToLight) / (length(surfaceToLight) * length(normal));
+    //calculate the cosine of the angle of incidence float brightness = dot(normal, surfaceToLight) / (length(surfaceToLight) * length(normal));
     brightness = clamp(brightness, 0, 1);